Bhovi: Culture and deities

 Bhovi women play a significant role in the economic, social and religious spheres of their community and contribute to the family income.
 While architecture and geology are their traditional and primary occupations, agriculture is the secondary occupation for those settled in villages.
 Their village councils consist of elderly men, with women given limited powers.

 The patron deity of the Bhovi is Shiva in the form of Eshwara and Muneshwara.
 Many members of the community are also devotees of Anjaneya.
 The community also worships the earth as a deity, and through this, are said to have been blessed with wonderful skills to work the earth, a reference to their stone-cutting and well-digging activities.
 Members of the community also worship various local goddesses in the regions they have settled in.

 Population

 955,752 people in Karnataka identified themselves as being part of the community in the 2001 census.
 74.9% of the population was rural and 49.2% were literate.
 Only 2.9% were graduates.
-They are present in almost all districts of Karnataka, but the majority of the population lives in the Kalaburagi, Shimoga, Sringeri, Narasimharajpur, Kundapur, Sirasi, Karwar, Belagaum, Dharwad, Gadag, Vijayapur, Bagalkot, Raichur Mysuru, Bhadravati, Karnataka and Bangaluru districts.
+They are present in almost all districts of Karnataka, but the majority of the population lives in the (Bellary), (Haveri), (Hubbali), (Vijayanagar Hospet) Kalaburagi, Shimoga, Sringeri, Narasimharajpur, Kundapur, Sirsi, Karwar, Belagaum, Dharwad, Gadag, Vijayapur, Bagalkot, Raichur Mysuru, Bhadravati, Karnataka and Bengaluru districts.